bao-jerry/LLM-Ownership-Identification-Draft/README.md

 - Fix typos.
 - Improve expositional clarity and conciseness.
 - Reformat, restructure, reorganize, and refactor.
-- Move this document from Mathcha to Latex.
+- Move this document from Mathcha to LaTex.